alsalafiyyah/alsalafiyyah.github.io/_posts/2023/2023-07-22-changing-names-after-hajj.md

 date: 2023-07-22
 hijri: Muharram 04, 1445
 category: [fatwas,hajj]
-excerpt: "What is the ruling on a person changing their name like most of the Indonesian pilgrims do?
+summary: "What is the ruling on a person changing their name like most of the Indonesian pilgrims do?
 Indonesians are used to changing their names when they go to Makkah Al-Mukarramah"
 author: "Permanent Committee of KSA"
 muftis:
   chairman: